Death and Loss Cases

 In Pennsylvania, you are legally eligible to file a wrongful death lawsuit only if you are an immediate family member such as a parent, a spouse or a biological or adopted child.
 On certain occasions, however, if the only survivors are minors, the court may appoint a legal guardian or custodian who can file a wrongful death suit on behalf of the minor child.
 Any beneficiaries, including collateral relatives such as siblings and cousins, may be entitled to damages.

 If you are unsure of your standing as a family member or beneficiary, the Valley Forge and Harrisburg PA wrongful death attorneys of Graham & Mauer can help determine your eligibility.

 Depending on your relationship with the deceased, you may be entitled to any of the following damages if your wrongful death case is successful:

 - The estimated net income of the deceased, including insurance benefits or inheritance

 - Compensation for loss of companionship and mental anguish

 - Conscious pain and suffering (in cases of gross negligence)

-Call Graham & Mauer Today – a PA Wrongful Death Attorney Serving Harrisburg and Valley Forge Is Here for You
+Call Graham & Mauer, P.C.
+Today – a PA Wrongful Death Attorney Serving Harrisburg and Valley Forge Is Here for You

 When your loved one suffers a fatal injury due to negligence, the lawyers of Graham & Mauer, P.C. understand that you deserve compensation.
 With locations in Valley Forge and Harrisburg, personal injury attorneys from our practice are easily accessible to clients throughout eastern and central Pennsylvania.
 Call us today at 610-933-3333 for a free phone consultation, or contact us online.